Corps announces brief drawdown of Old Hickory Lake

-The U.S. Army Corps of Engineers Nashville District announces a brief drawdown of Old Hickory Lake from late October through late November to assess the condition of the shoreline adjacent to Corps operated recreation areas, as well as perform maintenance in recreation areas.
-(USACE Photo by Lindsey Sullivan)
+HENDERSONVILLE, Tenn.
+(Aug.
+1, 2023) – The U.S. Army Corps of Engineers Nashville District announces a brief drawdown of Old Hickory Lake from late October through late November to assess the condition of the shoreline adjacent to Corps operated recreation areas, as well as perform maintenance in recreation areas.

+Nashville District’s water managers will attempt to hold the lake in the range of elevation 443 and 443.5 feet, approximately one to two feet lower than normal pool elevation.
+However, rainfall and other conditions may influence lake levels.

+The drawdown is scheduled to begin Oct.
+30, 2023, with a slow drawdown from normal pool elevation approximately 445 to 443 feet by Nov.
+3, 2023.
+This elevation is scheduled to be maintained through Nov.
+19. Beginning Nov.
+20, the Corps of Engineers will start the recovering the normal pool at elevation 445 with a target date of Nov.
+27.

 |Date Taken: